issasalman/About-Me/README.md

 I made a guessing game using HTML, CSS and JavaCsript to ask user about my self and let him guess number in between and i used array for loop and if in my code

 Thanks alot

+## LAB - 02
+About Me, with a guessing game with partner
+I was navigator on https://github.com/issasalman/About-Me I was driver on https://github.com/asmabatttikhi/about-me